matrix-io/Arm-DevDay-2019/Workshop.md

 ```
 Your MATRIX Creator should match the image below.

-> For your sanity, the brightness has been lowered.
+> For your sanity, LED brightness has been lowered.

 ![](images/matrix-hello-world.gif)